MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/software-update-status.md

 - Reports Reader
 - Usage Summary Reports Reader

-The data that populates this page refreshes approximately every 48 hours.
+### Plan Availability

-This information isn’t available to customers who have the following plans:
+Access to this tab isn't available for customers with the following plans:
 - Office 365 operated by 21Vianet
 - Office 365 GCC
 - Office 365 GCC High and DoD

 > [!NOTE]
-> Volume licensed versions of Office, such as Office LTSC 2021 or Office 2019, aren't shown on this page.
+> Volume licensed versions of Office, such as Office LTSC 2021 or Office 2019, are not displayed on this page.
 ## Related articles

 - [Update history for Microsoft 365 Apps](/officeupdates/update-history-microsoft365-apps-by-date)